When to begin Complementary Feeding (weaning)

 Introduce soft lumps by only partially mashing the food leaving some soft lumps.
 Meat may need to be pureed for longer uness it is very soft when cooked.
 It takes a while to learn to control lumps in the mouth so don’t be surprised if they come back out – it doesn’t mean your baby doesn’t like lumps.

 Gagging: If lumps haven’t been chewed well enough they may be coughed back for more chewing.
-This is a normal part of learning how to eat so there’s no need to panic or clap your baby on the back as this may give him/her a fright and make your baby wary of eating foods with lumps.
+This is a normal part of learning how to eat so there’s no need to panic as this may give him/her a fright and make your baby wary of eating foods with lumps.

 However there is a very, very small possibility of choking so never leave your baby alone when they are eating.
 If your baby does choke then calmly lift him/her and turn him/her upside down.
 Try to do it gently and without panicking so that you don’t frighten your baby.
 If the food doesn’t come out, put your finger into the baby’s mouth and dislodge it.